New Deal: Farm and rural programs

 A number of other measures affecting rural areas were introduced under Roosevelt.
-The Farm Credit Act of 1933 authorized farmers “to organize a nationwide system of local credit cooperatives -- production credit associations -- to make operating credit readily accessible to farmrs throughout the country.”
-The Farm Mortgage Foreclosure Act of 1934 provided for debt reduction and the redemption of foreclosed farms, while the Homestead Settler's Act of 1934 liberalized homestead residence requirements.
-The Farm Research Act of 1935 included various provisions such as the development of cooperative agricultural extension, while the Commodity Exchange Act of 1936 enabled "the Commodity Credit Corporation to better serve the needs of farmers in orderly marketing, and provided credit and facilities for carrying surpluses from season to season".
-In addition, the Farmers Mortgage Amendatory Act of 1936 authorized the Reconstruction Finance Corporation to make loans to drainage, levee, and irrigation districts, while under the Soil Conservation and Domestic Allotment Act of 1936 payments to farmers to encourage conservation were authorized.
+The National Industrial Recovery Act of 1933 included subsistence homestead provisions providing (as noted by one study) "100-acre farm plots and homes to the unemployed for non-commercial farming."
+The Bankhead Cotton Control Act of 1934 placed mandatory limits on the number of bales a farmer could produce and received support from most farmers who wanted to see higher prices.
+The Farm Credit Act of 1933 authorized farmers "to organize a nationwide system of local credit cooperatives -- production credit associations -- to make operating credit readily accessible to farmers throughout the country."
+The Farm Mortgage Foreclosure Act of 1934 provided for debt reduction and the redemption of foreclosed farms, and the Homestead Settler's Act of 1934 liberalized homestead residence requirements.
+The Farm Research Act of 1935 included various provisions such as the development of cooperative agricultural extension, and the Commodity Exchange Act of 1936 enabled "the Commodity Credit Corporation to better serve the needs of farmers in orderly marketing, and provided credit and facilities for carrying surpluses from season to season".
+The Farmers Mortgage Amendatory Act of 1936 authorized the Reconstruction Finance Corporation to make loans to drainage, levee, and irrigation districts, while under the Soil Conservation and Domestic Allotment Act of 1936 payments to farmers to encourage conservation were authorized.
+In 1937, the Water Facilities Act was enacted "to provide loans for individuals and association farm water systems in 17 Western states where drought and water shortage were familiar hardships."

 The Bankhead–Jones Farm Tenant Act of 1937 was the last major New Deal legislation that concerned farming.
 It created the Farm Security Administration (FSA), which replaced the Resettlement Administration.

 The Food Stamp Plan, a major new welfare program for urban poor, was established in 1939 to provide stamps to poor people who could use them to purchase food at retail outlets.
 The program ended during wartime prosperity in 1943 but was restored in 1961.
-It survived into the 21st century with little controversy because it was seen to benefit the urban poor, food producers, grocers, and wholesalers as well as farmers, thus it gained support from both progressive and conservative Congressmen.
+It survived into the 21st century with little controversy because it was seen to benefit the urban poor, food producers, grocers, wholesalers, and farmers, so it gained support from both progressive and conservative Congressmen.
 In 2013, Tea Party activists in the House nonetheless tried to end the program, now known as the Supplemental Nutrition Assistance Program, while the Senate fought to preserve it.